 Unacceptable documentation includes a hunting/fishing license, a library card, a shopping club/rental card and a birth certificate or passport.

 Any student who seeks reclassification as a Florida resident must complete and submit an updated Residency Declaration prior to the start date of the term in which they seek reclassification.
 Reclassification will require the claimant to provide at least one document from the tier 1 list and 2 other documents from either the tier 1 or 2 category that are a year old prior to the start date of classes for a total of 3 items (please see list above).
 Continuous full-time enrollment at Daytona State College or any college during your qualifying period may make you ineligible for reclassification for in-state tuition.
 Please consult with an Admissions Advisor for possible exceptions.
 All residency reclassification documentation must be submitted no later than the first day of classes for the term in which reclassification is sought.
 Any question about this procedure or filing an appeal should be directed to the Admissions Office on the Daytona Beach Campus at (386) 506-3059.

 Residency decisions must be appealed in writing.
-Submit the Residency Appeal form, available from the Admissions Office, with all supporting documentation to the Admissions Office on the Daytona Beach Campus, attention to Assistant Director of Admissions.
+Submit the Residency Appeal form, available from the Admissions Office, with all supporting documentation to the Admissions Office on the Daytona Beach Campus, attention to Associate Director of Admissions.
 The appeal will be reviewed and a response provided to the student’s FalconMail email account.